statpascal/emul99/readme.md

 - the DSR of the TiPi (included in the package),
 - the DSR of the RS232 card,
 - the ROMs/GROMs of the P-code card.

-The directory "roms" contains a file "roms.txt" showing the file names and their sizes as they are expected by the various configuration files.

 Multiple GROM bases within the console are not supported.
 Cartridge ROMs can be bank switched and inverted (option "cart_inverted").